brainhubeu/hadron/packages/hadron-oauth/README.md

 * `redirect(state: ?string) => string` - parses the config and returns a redirect URL to the user consent screen.
 You can provide a state string to secure your app against CSRF ([see here for details](https://developers.facebook.com/docs/facebook-login/security/#stateparam)).
 * `token(code: string) => Promise` - exchanges the auth code in the first argument for an access token.
 Returns a promise which resolves to the repsonse from Facebook.

+#### `oauth.github.`

+* `redirect(state: ?string) => string` - parses the config and returns a redirect URL to the user consent screen.
+You can provide a state string to secure your app against CSRF.
+* `token(code: string, state: ?string) => Promise` - exchanges the auth code in the first argument for an access token.
+Returns a promise which resolves to the repsonse from Facebook.